 The status of a student shall not be altered, or the right to be present on the campus and to attend classes suspended, except when it is clear that a threat exists to the health, safety, or well-being of the campus community.
-Either the President (or the Dean of Educational and Student Affairs) may, upon finding that such a threat exists, revoke a student's right to be on campus or suspend a student from class for an interim period pending a prompt hearing pursuant to University judicial procedures.
+Either the President or the Dean of Educational and Student Affairs may, upon finding that such a threat exists, revoke a student's right to be on campus or suspend a student from class for an interim period pending a prompt hearing pursuant to University disciplinary procedures.
 Any such interim revocation or suspension shall become immediately effective upon the required finding being made without prior notice to the affected student.
 On application of the affected student, the University official invoking the interim revocation or suspension shall, within five (5) business days, meet with the suspended student to consider only the reliability of the information regarding the student's conduct and whether the conduct and surrounding circumstances reasonably indicate that the presence of the student on campus or in class continues to threaten the health, safety, or well-being of the campus community.

-9. JUDICIAL POLICY AND PROCEDURES
+9. STUDENT CONDUCT POLICY

-The judicial process shall, insofar as the setting of the University permits, strive to allow procedural fairness.
-The University does not have full judicial authority so far as the law is concerned and, therefore, does not intend to replicate judicial proceedings as followed in civil or criminal legal proceedings.
+The disciplinary process shall, insofar as the setting of the University permits, strive to allow procedural fairness.
+The University does not have full judicial authority so far as the law is concerned and. therefore, does not intend to replicate judicial proceedings as followed in civil or criminal legal proceedings.
+Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in student conduct proceedings.
 The University will, however, make every effort to protect students from arbitrary or capricious disciplinary action, to ensure fairness to all parties involved, and to achieve an informed and equitable result from the process.
-All information gathered during a judicial hearing process is confidential and shall not be released except with cause through the Office of the Associate Dean of Student Life.